cadirneca/judas/README.md

 # Integration with TheHive

-Tnis version of JUDAS is prepared to send the context to [TheHive](https://thehive-project.org/).
+This version of JUDAS is prepared to send the context to [TheHive](https://thehive-project.org/).
 The context generated by JUDAS is stored in context.txt.
 This file is processed by judas.py in order to create a new file, context.json, that will contains the data to create the case in TheHive and the observables for the case.
 There are two main files to work with this: feedTheHive.py and TheHiveConnect.py.
 The last one belongs to Synapse and